JordanTolliver-88/Jordan-s_portfolio/README.md

 **Spring Holidays (March - April):**

 -   **Easter** leads to increased sales of sweet wines and rosé, with a **15% rise in rosé consumption during the Easter weekend**.
-This increase is driven by brunches, family gatherings, and spring celebrations, where wine tends to be a preferred beverage for these social occasions.
+This increase may be driven by brunches, family gatherings, and spring celebrations, where wine tends to be a preferred beverage for these social occasions.
 -   **Liquor** also sees a notable uptick during this period, with whiskey and vodka **sales rising by 20%** during March and April compared to the average sales in the earlier months.

 **Summer Holidays (June - August):**

 -   **Memorial Day**, 4th of July, and Labor Day are significant drivers for beer sales, especially in categories like lager and light beer. **Beer sales typically surge by 25-30%** during these holidays due to BBQs and outdoor gatherings.
--   **Rosé and light wines** also see a rise in sales, with rosé particularly benefitting from summer events like picnics and outdoor festivals, **showing a 20% increase in sales during these months**.
+-   **Wines & Liquors** also see a rise in sales, with rosé particularly benefitting from summer events like picnics and outdoor festivals, **showing a 20% increase in sales during these months**.

 ![Seasonal Trends](https://github.com/user-attachments/assets/46b1f693-de1e-4402-9650-6a677a7995bf)